Sylvester domains and pro-$p$ groups: Sylvester domains and completed group algebras

-\begin{rem*} We provide two proofs of the claim.
+\begin{rem*} We provide two proofs of the lemma.
 The first one is much easier but requires an additional condition that $\irk_{\Falgebra{G}}=\rk_G$.
 We notice that this is the case needed for the proof of Theorem \ref{main}.
-The second proof of Claim \ref{Iclosed} does not require any additional hypothesis but uses a non-trivial result, proved in the appendix, that $\mathcal{D}_{\Falgebra{G}}$ admits a Hausdorff ring topology such that the embedding \(\Falgebra{G} \to\mathcal D_{\Falgebra{G}} \) is continuous.\end{rem*}
+The second proof of Lemma \ref{Iclosed} does not require any additional hypothesis but uses a non-trivial result, proved in the appendix, that $\mathcal{D}_{\Falgebra{G}}$ admits a Hausdorff ring topology such that the embedding \(\Falgebra{G} \to\mathcal D_{\Falgebra{G}} \) is continuous.\end{rem*}

-\begin{proof}[First proof of Claim \ref{Iclosed}] In this proof we not only assume that $\Falgebra{G}$ is a Sylvester domain but that $\irk_{\Falgebra{G}}=\rk_G$.
+\begin{proof}[First proof of Lemma~\ref{Iclosed}] In this proof we not only assume that $\Falgebra{G}$ is a Sylvester domain but that $\irk_{\Falgebra{G}}=\rk_G$.
 Let be a chain of normal open subgroups of $G$ with trivial intersection.
 By \cite[Proposition 2.15]{Ja24}, for every finitely generated left $\Falgebra{G}$-module $N$,

 If \(\overline{I}\) denotes the closure of \(I\) in \(\Falgebra{G}^n\), let \(\overline{M} = \Falgebra{G}^n/\overline{I}\).
 Since the image \(J_i\) of \(I\) and \(\overline{I}\) in \(\F_p[G/N_i]^n\) coincide, we get